The Embedded Homology of Hypergraph Pairs: Cell structures from the embedded homology

 \begin{proposition} Let $\mathcal{H}$ be a hypergraph.
 Then there is an isomorphism

-which is natural with respect to morphisms of hypergraphs. \end{proposition} \begin{proof} We verify that all the three steps in the proof of \cite[Theorem~39.4]{eat} hold for the embedded homology of hypergraphs.
-Therefore, we have Proposition~\ref{pr-3.3.1}. \end{proof}
+which is natural with respect to morphisms of hypergraphs. \end{proposition} \begin{proof} The isomorphism $\lambda$ as well as its functorial property follows from Lemma~\ref{le-cell}.
+Alternatively, we substitute the simplicial complex in the proof of \cite[Theorem~39.4]{eat} by a hypergraph and substitute the simplicial homology in the proof of \cite[Theorem~39.4]{eat} by the embedded homology of hypergraphs.
+We verify that all the three steps in the proof of \cite[Theorem~39.4]{eat} still hold for the embedded homology of hypergraphs.
+In this way we will also prove Proposition~\ref{pr-3.3.1}. \end{proof}